naa7/work_timer/README.md

     $ ./install.sh

-Now, you can either open it from terminal or applications menu
+Now, you can either open it from terminal

+    $ work_timer

+Or, open it from applications menu